Communicating strategies and needs

 What happens after a Teacher Strategy Meeting?

 Following on from a Teacher Strategy Meeting, information verbally shared will be circulated with subject teachers.
 If the student is in receipt of a Pupil Passport and/or SEND support plan, this will be updated.
-Learning walks will be carried out by the SEN Team or Pastoral Teams to ensure that the new information shared is embedded and the outcomes for the student are improving.
+Learning walks will be carried out by the SEND Team or Pastoral Teams to ensure that the new information shared is embedded and the outcomes for the student are improving.
 The student’s progress will be monitored and reviewed at Student of Concern meetings and through the school’s internal data collection.

 What is a SEND Support plan?